Paracetamol

 1. Are there breed-specific differences in sensitivity to paracetamol?

 While all cats are highly sensitive, there is evidence of breed-specific differences in dogs.
-Some breeds with genetic peculiarities in drug metabolism, such as Collies with the MDR1 gene defect, might react more sensitively.
+Some breeds with genetic peculiarities in drug metabolism, such as Collies with the MDR1 genetic defect, might react more sensitively.
 However, scientific data on this is limited.

 1. What should I do if I suspect my pet has accidentally ingested paracetamol but is not yet showing symptoms?